Roposo-owner Glance to acquire ecommerce platform Shop101

 According to a recent report by leading management and strategy consulting firm Zinnov, Glance has the potential to be among India's largest video-first, LIVE, social, and interactive commerce platforms.

-Short-video talent platform Roposo has seen over 100 million downloads, and is used by close to 1.2 million content creators.
+Short-video talent platform Roposo has seen over 100 million downloads, and is used by close to 1.2 million content creators.—IANS